os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 ## Example of valid output

-This is an example of a valid  execution trace.
+This is an example of a valid  execution trace, for `N = 6` iterations.

 ``` c
 A